musoniusr/DhammaratoDhamma/_posts/2024-12-06-on-feelings-of-loss-and-betrayal-nick-s-1-12-06-24.md

 **Nick:** Yes.

 **Dhammarato:** All right.
 Have you heard the song?
 Have you heard the song?
 I got along without her before I met her.
-I can get along without her now, like we were talking about.
+I can get along without her now [^1], like we were talking about.
 You can get along without her.
 You got along without her before you met her, you can get along without her now.
 You didn't feel this bad without her before you met her.
 You didn't even know her then.
 So why are you feeling bad now?
 You didn't have her then, you don't have her now.
 What's the difference?
 The only difference is, is your bad feelings.

 **Nick:** And the memories.